CodeYourFuture/JavaScript-Core-1-Coursework-Week1/README.md

 - To run the tests for all mandatory/extra exercises, run `npm test`
 - To run only the tests for the mandatory exercises, run `npm test -- --selectProjects mandatory`
 - To run only the tests for the extra exercises, run `npm test -- --selectProjects extra`
-- To run a single exercise/test (for example `mandatory/1-writer.js`), run `npm test -- --testPathPattern mandatory/1-writer.js` (Remember, you can use tab-completion to get files relative to the current directory, so m`Tab ↹`/1-`Tab ↹` will autocomplete get you the test file starting with 1-)
+- To run a single exercise/test (for example `mandatory/1-writer.js`), ` (Remember, you `npm test -- --testPathPattern mandatorycan use tab-completion to get files relative to the current directory, so m`Tab ↹`/1-`Tab ↹` will autocomplete get you the test file starting with 1-)

 For more information about tests, look here: